 There is still the final test in the screening process, the interview.

-There is more to job interviews than being well spoken and confident, it’s a skill that requires preparation.
-For most prestigious jobs, including project manager positions, the interviewer has an evaluation sheet.
+There is more to job interviews than being well-spoken and confident; it’s a skill that requires preparation.
+The interviewer has an evaluation sheet for the most prestigious jobs, including project manager positions.

-The evaluation sheet is used to measure certain qualities by asking specific questions from a list.
-They ask a question or two from every category then grade you in each quality according to your answers.
+The evaluation sheet measures certain qualities by asking specific questions from a list.
+They ask a question or two from every category and then grade you in each quality according to your answers.

 Although there is no one answer the interviewer is looking for, there is a core idea they want to hear.
 The questions vary according to the job.
-Project manager interview questions are mostly directed to measuring leadership skills and crisis management skills.
+Project manager interview questions mostly measure leadership and crisis management skills.

 Knowing the questions beforehand gives you time to prepare and a huge advantage over the other applicants for the position.